ErMohammad-hack/ErMohammad-hack.github.io/README.md

-# eror/ huntrer/is/gay/404
+eror code     404  # eror/ huntrer/is/gay/404

-    File not found
+                  hunter is gay 404

-The site configured at this address does not contain the requested file.
+ The site configured at this address does not contain the requested file. and hunter is kinda gay
 If this is your site, make sure that the filename case matches the URL as well as any file permissions.
 For root URLs (like http://example.com/) you must provide an index.html file.